ICE is showing up to interview parents hoping to reunite with their children who entered US alone

 The Office of Refugee Resettlement, which is part of the U.S. Health and Human Services Department and which takes custody of children who cross the border without a parent or legal guardian, issued the directive.
 The agency said the goal is to ensure that sponsors — usually a parent or guardian — are properly vetted.

+The memo is among several steps the Trump administration has taken involving children who came to the U.S. alone.
+Over the Labor Day weekend it attempted to remove Guatemalan children who were living in shelters or with foster care families.

-The memo said sponsors must now appear in person for identification verification.
+The July 9 memo regarding sponsors said they must now appear in person for identification verification.
 Previously, sponsors could submit identity documents online.
 The directive also says “federal law enforcement agencies may be present to meet their own mission objectives, which may include interviewing sponsors.”

 Neha Desai, managing director of human rights at the National Center for Youth Law, said the change provides U.S. Immigration and Customs Enforcement a “built-in opportunity” to arrest parents — something she said has already happened.